 Google Analytics will be the tool you use to track all of your site’s data; from page views to audience information, all the way to acquisition data.

 Some of this data might not be useful for you yet but you will need it in the near future to optimize your pages and posts and to learn more about your readers.

 4. Create a Google Search Console Account

-Google Search Console is a tool that you’ll be using to track your site’s search performance in Google’s eyes.
+Google Search Console is a tool that you’ll be using to track of how Google see’s your site.